Alfresco/SearchServices/search-services/alfresco-search/doc/architecture/solr-content-store-removal/00001-solr-content-store-removal.md

 This can make a relevant difference if we are in a context where the fields cardinality for each document is high, or if we have one or more big fields (not needed) with a lot of text content.

-The **Write Path** is even worst because it adds to the list above the following steps:
+The **Write Path** is even worse because it adds the following steps to the list above:

 - Update the _SolrInputDocument_ instance with updated values
 - Delete the old compressed file in the filesystem